British Airways travelers’ credit card details hacked

 LONDON (AP) — British Airways is promising to compensate customers after reporting a major hack of its website that compromised credit card information of roughly 380,000 travelers.

 Chief Executive Alex Cruz said Friday the company is “100 percent committed” to compensating customers whose financial information was stolen.
-He said the company had been hit by a “very sophisticated malicious criminal attack.”
+He said the company had been hit by a “very sophisticated, malicious criminal attack.”

 He said enough information was stolen to allow criminals to use credit card information for illicit purposes, and that police are investigating.